Area of Interest Selection#

 Note

-If the module you are using is doing the process in GEE, a new asset will be created and stored in the root of your GEE account with the given name prefixed by aoi_.
+If the module you are using is completing the process in GEE, a new asset will be created and stored in the root of your GEE account with the given name prefixed by aoi_.

 Tip